MAP-based Problem-Agnostic diffusion model for Inverse Problems: Numerical Experiments

 \subsection{Runtime}

 Since the runtime for diffusion models dominates the total runtime (as other computations are negligible), we use the number of Neural Function Evaluations (NFEs) as a criterion to estimate the runtime for different algorithms.
-Table \ref{table:nfes} reports the NFEs used in each algorithm.
+Table \ref{table:nfes} reports the NFEs used in each algorithm, including the results for our proposed method with unconditional sampling via DDPM and DDIM.

-In the numerical experiments provided in this paper, we use a pretrained DDPM for all methods except for DDRM, which constructed a non-Markovian process to enable flexible skip-step sampling, similar to DDIM.
-In the future, we will try to train DDIM models related to these datasets for image inverse problems, which will permit flexible skip-step sampling.
+In the numerical experiments provided in this paper, we use a pretrained unconditional score for all methods except for DDRM, which constructed a non-Markovian process to enable flexible skip-step sampling, similar to DDIM.

 In addition, the gradient of the neural network $\mathbf{S}_\theta(\bx_t,t)$ is required for computations in DPS, MCG, $\Pi$GDM, and our proposed method, which incurs a slightly higher computational cost.
 While DMPS does not require autogradients, it relies on a strong assumption that \(p(\mathbf{x}_0)/p(\mathbf{x}_t)\) remains constant.
 Runtime comparisons for the different algorithms are provided in Table \ref{table:runtime}.
+Notably, our method with DDIM requires only one-fifth the time of DDRM when using 20 NFEs.